 How To Reheat the Leftovers

-I make this recipe with one package of tortillas, which has 6 pieces in it.
+I made this recipe with one package of tortillas, which has 6 pieces in it.
 If there are leftovers, I pack each one separately in foil.
-The next day, I have the easiest lunch ever!
-I either take the packets and put them in a preheated oven (350 degrees F) for 10 minutes.
-If I'm in a rush, I unwrap them, place them on a plate, and microwave the plate for 30 seconds.
+The next day, I had the easiest lunch ever!

 FAQ

-Yes, it tastes good.
-Grass-fed cattle have not been fed corn, so grass-fed meat is less sweet than the conventional.
+Grass-fed cattle have not been fed corn, so grass-fed meat is less sweet than the conventional varieties, but the health benefits of not consuming antibiotics are priceless.

 "📖 Recipe"